qaderi-coding/smart-generator/README.md

 ### Requirements
 - We want to develop a Whitelist-Dapp for instance
 - The backend name shoud be `backend` where we will have our contracts
-- The Contract name should be `CryptoDev`
+- The contract name should be `CryptoDev`
 - The network should be `Rinkeby`
 - The frontend name should be `frontend` where we will have our website